-In addition to the Parkland Ready 21 distribution of 2300 Chromebooks to all middle school students (grades 6 through 8), this summer we will be adding an additional nineteen (19) Chromebook carts to the elementary schools and thirty-six (36) carts to the the high school.
+In addition to the Parkland Ready 21 distribution of 2400 Chromebooks to all middle school students (grades 6 through 8) and 3200 Chromebooks to the high school students (grades 9 through 12), all students in grades 2-5 will also have individually assigned Chromebooks starting in the 2019-2020 school year.
+With the addition of iPads for all grade K-1 students, the district is now completely 1:1, meaning we will have a device available for every student in grades K-12.
 We are offering several Parkland Academy workshops to help staff leverage these devices fully, and understand how they can facilitate transformative learning experiences for our students.

 Trends for Chromebooks in Education